juice-shop/pwning-juice-shop/part3/contribution.md

 The `npm run lint` script verifies code compliance with

-* the `standard` code style (for all server-side JavaScript code)
+* the `eslintrc.js` rules derived from `standard` for all server-side JavaScript code
-* the `eslint` rules for the frontend TypeScript code (which are defined to be equal to `standard` by deriving from `standard-with-typescript`)
+* the `frontend/eslintrc.js` rules derived from
+  `standard-with-typescript` for the frontend TypeScript code

-If PRs deviate from this coding style, they will the build and will not be merged until made compliant.
+If PRs deviate from this coding style, they will break the CI/CD pipeline and will not be merged until refactored to match the coding rules.

-In case your PR is failing from style guide issues try running `npm run lint:fix` over your code - this will fix all syntax or code style issues automatically without breaking your code.
+In case your PR is failing from style guide issues try running `npm run lint:fix` over your code - this will fix many syntax issues automatically without breaking your code.

 ### Testing